IlyasDeckers/crystallized-time/README.md

 ## Chain clock

-The program watches the mean magnetization of the chain and emits a gate pulse every time it crosses zero.
+The program watches the mean magnetization of each chain and emits a gate pulse every time it crosses zero.
 In the locked phase this fires at a stable rate; near a phase boundary the pulse rate becomes irregular; in the thermal phase it stops.
-Feed this into a clock divider and it becomes the master clock for downstream sequencers and oscillators.
+Feed this into a clock divider to use it as the master clock for downstream sequencers and oscillators.

 ---